verhas/pyama/doc/architecture.md

 (The `$` at the end is important to exclude extensions that only start with these letters.
 For example files with `.pyc` extensions are binary and cause hard time to pyama.)

-After the list of the files is collected pyama reads the file.
+After the list of the files is collected pyama reads the files.

 ## File Reading

-When a file is read it is spit up into segments.
+When a file is read it is split up into segments.
 The starts of a segment is a line that matches some regular expression.
 The segment handlers define a method called `start()` that simply returns the regular expression that matches a source code line that starts a segment.
-Pyama uses all the regular expressions that are defined by the configured segment handlers and if any matches the actual line it starts a new segment.
+Pyama uses all the regular expressions that are defined by the configured segment handlers for a specific file type and if any matches the actual line it starts a new segment.

 The regular expression can define a matching group that will be used as the name of the segment.
 The name may be referenced by other segments as we already discussed in the readme.

 The segment handlers also define a method named `end()` that returns a regular expression.
-A line that matches this regular expression afther the segment matched by the regular expression returned by `start()` will signal the end of the segment.
+A line that matches this regular expression after the segment matched by the regular expression returned by `start()` will signal the end of the segment.

 Note that the starting and the terminating lines are part of the segments.